sheel1206/Handling-Color/README.md

 Authors: Soumya Snigdha Kundu, Sheel Patel, Shaswat Srivatsava, Aarsh Chaube and Vaishnavi Moorthy.

 Abstract: 	Self-supervision posses the ability to learn better decision-related representations when compared to that of supervised learning.
 In this paper, we prove that the representations learnt by a self-supervised model is invariant to any form of color bias.
-We present two separate experimentation pipelines to evaluate a models capability to handle artificial color bias and incorporate naturally occurring color differences present in vision data.
+We present two separate experimentation pipelines to evaluate the capability of a model to handle artificial color bias and gauge the ability of a model to incorporate naturally occurring color differences present in vision data.

 Primary Results:
 To be Posted.